invenia/FeatureTransforms.jl/docs/src/examples.md

 julia> output_cols = [:temperature, :humidity];
 ```

-For many models it is helpful to normalize the training data.
+For many models it is helpful to standardise the training data.
 We can use `StandardScaling` for that purpose.
 Note that we are mutating the data frame in-place using `apply!` one column at a time.